-Each year we find more plastic pollution during sailing in Barcelona.
-To better understand the plastic pollution and put it into context of the world economy, I started a 3 month study on plastics.
+Each year we find more plastic ocean pollution during sailing in Barcelona.
+To better understand the plastic ocean pollution and put it into context of the world economy, I started in 2017, a 6 month study on plastics.
 The results are summarized in this article.

 Plastic replaces natural products

 Plastics have replaced traditional materials such as wood, metal, glass, leather, paper and rubber because it is cheaper, lighter, stronger, corrosion resistant, and durable.
 Plastics influence the way we dress, the way we enjoy ourselves and the way we live.
 Many plastics have become household names such as nylon, and polyester.